0xPolygonMiden/miden-vm/docs/src/design/main.md

 The above components are connected via **buses**, which are implemented using [multiset checks](./multiset.md).
 We also use multiset checks internally within components to describe **virtual tables**.

 ## VM execution trace
-Execution trace of Miden VM consists of $66$ main trace columns, $2$ buses, and $6$ virtual tables as shown in the diagram below.
+The execution trace of Miden VM consists of $73$ main trace columns, $2$ buses, and $6$ virtual tables, as shown in the diagram below.

 ![vm_trace.png](../assets/design/vm_trace.png)

-As can be seen from the above, decoder, stack, and range checker components use dedicated sets of columns, while all chiplets share the same $18$ columns.
+As can be seen from the above, the system, decoder, stack, and range checker components use dedicated sets of columns, while all chiplets share the same $18$ columns.
 To differentiate between chiplets, we use a set of binary selector columns, a combination of which uniquely identifies each chiplet.

-In addition to the components described previously, execution trace also contains $2$ system columns:
+The system component does not yet have a dedicated documentation section, since the design is likely to change.
+However, the following two columns are not expected to change:

 * `clk` which is used to keep track of the current VM cycle.
 Values in this column start out at $0$ and are incremented by $1$ with each cycle.
 * `fmp` which contains the value of the free memory pointer used for specifying the region of memory available to procedure locals.